New Clarence Town Bridge

 As part of the proposal, crossing points for cyclists and pedestians with signposting, blisters, etc are proposed within Clarence Town and on Limeburners Creek Road to assist with safe road crossing.
 While this cycleway is a great first step, it is also part of a broader, long-term goal to expand cycling and walking paths in this area.

-Tenders for the design and construction of the new Clarence Town Bridge are expected to be advertised in coming months.
+Tenders for the design and construction of the new Clarence Town Bridge closed 2:00pm Tuesday 17 December 2024.

 Project Information